 So, in summary, the difference between the minimum and maximum toll rates creates the proposed toll rate ranges, which vary by vehicle classification and payment type.
 Actual toll rates - to be determined dynamically by the Developer - will be constrained by soft rate caps within each toll rate range and can only be exceeded in specific circumstances.
-Next, we will review definitions of the toll rate types.
-16 What does the toll rate • First, we have the minimum toll rate, which is the lowest toll range proposal include? rate per mile that may be charged within any tolling segment of the HOT lanes or the lowest total toll a customer will pay regardless of how far they travel.
+Next we will review definitions of the toll rate types 16 What does the tall rate Next, we will review definitions of the ton rate types.
+First we have the minimum tall acts which is the lawset tall.
+16 What does the toll rate range proposal include?
+First, we have the minimum toll rate, which is the lowest toll rate per mile that may be charged within any tolling segment of the HOT lanes or the lowest total toll a customer will pay regardless of how far they travel.
 The minimum toll rate ensures short trips on the HOT lanes are charged a flat toll to cover toll collection costs.
-Next we have the soft rate can this is the per mile tell rate.
-Next, we have the soft rate cap - this is the per-inite ton rate that can only be exceeded when at least one of the following thresholds are met within a given tolling segment during the preceding 5-minute period.
+Next, we have the soft rate cap - this is the per-mile toll rate that can only be exceeded when at least one of the following thresholds are met within a given tolling segment during the preceding 5-minute period.
 The first is when traffic volume exceeds 1,600 passenger car equivalent vehicles per hour per lane.
-The second is when the average speed is below 50 miles per hour. • The soft rate cap protects customers from price gouging when traffic conditions do not justify higher rates. • Lastly, we have the maximum toll rate, which is the highest toll rate per mile that may be charged within any tolling segment along the HOT lanes.
-This rate may not be exceeded under any circumstances. • The toll rate may reach the maximum toll rate in extremely rare circumstances when travel demand is very high within a given tolling segment, such as 17 Minimum Toll Rate Now let's get into an example of how the minimum toll rate will work.
-This board provides two examples of how the minimum toll rate will operate in the HOT lanes. • For these examples, the toll rate is set at its lowest rate in a tree-flowing traffic situation with very low congestion.
-For all venicie types, the minimum toll per trip is \$0.50 for E-2Pass The minimum toll rate per mile is \$0.20. • In the first example, Vehicle 1, a 2-axle vehicle with E-ZPass , enters the HOT lanes at Interchange Cross Road A and travels a total of three miles to their exit at Interchange Cross Road C. During their trip, Vehicle 1 passes through two tolling segments before exiting the HOT lanes and is charged the minimum toll rate of \$0.20 per mile for one mile at Toll Gantry
+The soft rate cap protects customers from price gouging when traffic conditions do not justify higher rates.
+Lastly, we have the maximum toll rate, which is the highest toll rate per mile that may be charged within any tolling segment along the HOT lanes.
+This rate may not be exceeded under any circumstances.
+The toll rate may reach the maximum toll rate in extremely rare circumstances when travel demand is very high within a given tolling segment, such as during a severe crash or extreme weather event 17 Minimum Toll Rate Now let's get into an example of how the minimum toll rate will work.
+This board provides two examples of how the minimum toll rate will operate in the HOT lange For these examples, the toll rate is set at its lowest rate in a free-flowing traffic situation with very low congestion.
+For all vehicle types, the minimum toll per trip is \$0.50 for E-ZPass payment, \$0.63 for Pay-By-Plate, and \$0.75 for Video Tolling.
+The minimum toll rate per mile is \$0.20. • In the first example, Vehicle 1, a 2-axle vehicle with E-ZPass , enters the HOT lanes at Interchange Cross Road A and travels a total of three miles to their exit at Interchange Cross Road C. During their trip, Vehicle 1 passes through two tolling segments before exiting the HOT lanes and is charged the minimum toll rate of \$0.20 per mile for one mile at Toll Gantry